 “I’m not the one with issues on that,” I said, laughing.

 “No, with you it’s kitchens that have to be spotless,” she stammered out between chattering teeth.
 “Go already!”
 She nearly jumped in the car to get away from the cold.

 “Will do,” I replied as I jogged away.

-A couple of minutes later, I found her parked right outside, as she had said she would be.
+About a minute later, I found her parked right outside, as she said she would be.
 I tapped on the driver’s window, but Vishi shook her head and blew on her fingers while she remained stubbornly buckled up and behind the wheel.
-Shrugging, I scooted between the Indian statue and her front bumper and grabbed for the passenger door handle as my boot slipped a little on the wet parking surface.
+Shrugging, I scooted between the Indian statue and her front bumper and grabbed for the passenger door handle when my boot slipped a little on the wet parking surface.

 “I had a nap,” I offered as I slid in quickly (after she unlocked the doors).
 “We don’t have much distance left to go.
 I could take it on if you want some shut eye.”